arntzy/diceware/README.md

 ### About
-- This is a diceware password generator CLI.
+- This is a diceware password generator.
+It will generate a secure, easy-for-humans-to-remember password like:
+**unclogoverlayclimaticfogtimothy**

+- Also with number, special character and case options to appease sites demanding such password features:
+**u#cLogove4layCliMaticFogtimoThY**

 - It uses a specific wordlist at the moment: `eff_large_wordlist.txt`
 - To use a different wordlist, make sure it is formatted similarly to `eff_large_wordlist.txt`, and that the `--dice` option matches the number of dice in the file.

 ### Requirements
-- I use Anaconda for virtual enviroments.
+- Python 3.6
+- The anaconda environment.yml has some packages with release numbers specific to Linux.
+Mac users can create a new python 3 virtual environment if desired.

 ### Installation
-- create and activate an anaconda virtual environment with `conda env create -f environment.yml`
+- (optional) Create and activate an anaconda virtual environment with `conda env create -f environment.yml`, or create a new virtual environment.
 - install the command line application with `pip install .`

 ### Use